 The photo above is just as you go through the front door.
 It’s a beautiful room even in its current state.

 There are the remains of flock wallpaper on the walls of this room.

 Down in the vaults there is some kind of inventory written on a door.
 The dates read the 1830’s.
 It’s amazing that this writing is still visible.

 A long-lost bottle sits in an alcove.
 It’s kind of fitting as one of the plans for the house is a whiskey distillery in the vaults.

 There are so many corridors and rooms in the house.
 I quickly lost my bearings.
 It really reminded me of Sligo Gaol in parts though, the ceilings were very much the same design.

 The house is 18th century Palladian style.
 There have been a few additions to it over the years – including some very strange ones which I’m sure will be sorted out.

 On the top floor is a round balcony, above it was a glazed octagon (now boarded up), it would be fantastic to see this restored.

-The house was built in the 1700’s you can read more about the Wynne family who had Hazelwood House built in the Hidden Histories book here.
+The house was built in the 1700’s and was owned by the Wynne family.
 It was also used as a military barracks and even a psychiatric hospital.
 In 1969 a company bought the house and built the awful factory in the ‘back garden’ of Hazelwood House.
 I will do another blog post about the factory.
 The house and factory have been empty for at least ten years.
 A plan to build houses and apartments on the land by a development company was turned down for planning (thankfully).